Skip to content

 Cameo remembers your choice in that browser.
 After that, it automatically takes you to that login screen, with your email address already filled in.
 So all you have to do is click the button to authorise the passkey app to let you in.

-For example, an iPhone with FaceID just needs to see your face to complete authorisation; or scan your fingerprint on a TouchID-enabled Mac.
+For example, an iPhone with FaceID just needs to click to confirm, and then see your face to complete authorisation; or scan your fingerprint on a TouchID-enabled Mac.

 1. They originally went under the terrible name webauthn.
 Strictly speaking, passkeys are just one way of using webauthn, which also includes hardware keys such as Yubico, where the hardware stores the public key.
 But in practice, this is what they’ll all be called now. ↩︎